brannondorsey/chattervox/README.md

 ![Baofeng UV-5R Linux setup](.images/baofeng.jpg)

+## Prerequisites

+Chattervox requires a linux computer and a serial connection to a TNC to send and receive AX.25 packets.
+I recommend using [Direwolf](https://github.com/wb2osz/direwolf), a popular software TNC which can be run on the same computer hosting the `chattervox` application.

 ## Download

-~~Experimental cross-platform binary downloads are available on the releases page~~ (coming soon).
-Chattervox requires a serial connection to a TNC to send and receive AX.25 packets.
-I recommend using [Direwolf](https://github.com/wb2osz/direwolf), a popular software TNC.
+Binary downloads are available for Linux x64 and x86 architectures on the [releases page](https://github.com/brannondorsey/chattervox/releases).

 If you have `npm`, that is the preferred method of install as it allows for the easiest upgrade to the latest version.
 If you prefer to "build" it from Typescript source and run it as a Node.js app, you can do that as well.